vaibhav-venkat/shapes_3d/docs/cube_with_spheres.rst

 **Step 3: Storing the radii**

-The sequences of the outer and inner radii are stored as vectors (represented as 1D arrays in code):
+The sequences of the outer and inner radii are stored as vectors:

 .. math::
    \mathbf{r} = [r_0, r_1, \dots, r_N]